Phosphoryl bromide: Preparation

 Phosphoryl bromide is prepared by the reaction between phosphorus pentabromide and phosphorus pentoxide:

-3 PBr5 + P2O5 → 5 POBr3

 It can also be prepared via the slow addition of liquid bromine to phosphorus tribromide at 0 °C, followed by the slow addition of water and vacuum distillation of the resulting slurry.

 Structure and properties

 Phosphoryl bromide forms colorless crystals or thin plates with a faint orange tint.
 Its crystals belong to the orthorhombic space group Pnma, with intermolecular Br–O bridges creating infinite chains within the structure.
 The intermolecular bonding causes distortions from the C3v symmetry found in the free molecule.

-It reacts violently with water, forming phosphoric acid and hydrobromic acid.
-It is soluble in ether, benzene, chloroform, carbon disulfide, and concentrated sulfuric acid.
 It is stored in sealed glass ampoules.

+Uses

+Phosphoryl bromide finds use as a specialist brominating agent.

+Safety

+Phosphoryl bromide reacts violently with water evolving heat, forming phosphoric acid and hydrobromic acid.
+Reacts with organic compounds to cause fire.
+Evolves highly toxic and corrosive gases when exposed to fire.
+When heated to decomposition, it emits highly toxic fumes like bromides, oxybromides and oxides of phosphorus.
+It is corrosive to metals and tissues.